 Stefan takes his work beyond publishing results.
-With his colleagues at Microsoft, he designed and built (1) a methodology for testing cloud servers for the susceptibility to Rowhamer attacks, (2) Microsoft Embedded Social, a cloud service aimed at user engagement in mobile apps that has 20 million users, (3) the reference implementation of a software-based Trusted Platform Module (TPM) used in millions of smartphones and tablets, and (4) Zero-Effort Payments (ZEP), one of the first face recognition-based payment systems in the world.
+With his colleagues at Microsoft, (1) he is helping DRAM industry to address the threat of Rowhammer attacks once and for all, (2) he designed a methodology for testing cloud servers for the susceptibility to Rowhammer attacks, (3) he designed, deployed, and operated Microsoft Embedded Social, a cloud service aimed at user engagement in mobile apps that had 20 million users, (4) he designed the reference implementation of a software-based Trusted Platform Module (TPM) used in millions of smartphones and tablets, and (5) he designed and operated Zero-Effort Payments (ZEP), one of the first face recognition-based payment systems in the world.

 Before joining Microsoft in 2008, Stefan spent three years as an Assistant Professor at the University of Toronto, and four months at Amazon.com as a visiting researcher where he worked on the early designs of their new shopping cart system (aka Dynamo).
 Stefan is an ACM Distinguished Member.